AxilleasGalanis/Drone-positioning-via-feature-detection-on-aerial-images-taken-at-flight-time/README.md

   </a>
 </p>
 </h1>
-Developed as a part of thesis "Big Data Analytics using Machine Learning Algorithms" - A Word2vec comparative study of CBOW and Skipgram.
+Developed as a part of thesis "Drone positioning via feature detection on aerial imagestaken at flight time"